pytest-dev/pytest/doc/en/reference.rst

 .. autofunction:: pytest_runtest_logreport

-You can also use this hook to customize assertion representation for some
+You can also use these hooks to output assertion information or customize assertion representation for some types:

-types:
+.. autofunction:: pytest_before_assert
 .. autofunction:: pytest_assertrepr_compare